nzl0/STM32_embedded_journey/03_button_interrupt/README.md

 NOT: Bu kodda SYSCFG_EXTICR1 register’ını açmasaydık da kodumuz çalışırdı. Çünkü zaten PA0 için register’ı 0000 yapmamız gerekiyordu.
 Fakat bu çalışma tesadüfen gerçekleşirdi çünkü A pini yerine başka bir pine bağlamak isteydik SYSCFG’yi 0000’dan farklı bir değer kullanmalıydık.
 Bu durumda da kod compiler edilirdi fakat işlevini yerine getirmez, pini yakmazdı.

-Pull-down resistor : If button is pressed, pin is always 1.
-In the other hand, pin is 0.
-It is used in STM32F407 for user button.
-Pull-up resistor : If button is pressed, pin is always 0.
-In the other hand, pin is 1.
 BONUS RESEARCH:
 Why is “uint32_t” used rather than “int” ?
 Because capacity of “int” is depencied of system/platforms.
 Therefore, using int is unreliable.
 However, if uint32_ t is used this amount of capacity does not change.
 It is fixed in 32 bits.